piecepackr/piecepackr/README.rst

    :alt: Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.
    :target: http://www.repostatus.org/#wip

-``piecepackr`` is an R_ package designed to make configurable piecepack_ graphics.
-The API can be used with the grid_ R package to make piecepack diagrams (i.e. for inclusion in rulesets) as well as a customized `Print & Play layouts`_.
+``piecepackr`` is an R_ package designed to make configurable board game graphics.
+It can be used with the grid_ R package to make board game diagrams, board game animations, and custom `Print & Play layouts`_.
+By default it is configured to make piecepack_ game diagrams, animations, and "Print & Play" layouts but can be configured to make graphics for other game systems.

 .. image:: https://trevorldavis.com/piecepackr/images/knitr/pnp-previews.gif
    :alt: Previews of demo piecepack configurations